-It is true that the tool can be helpful when you are travelling and need to understand the menu in a foreign language, but it’s a different situation when your clients need to translate important confidential or creative documents, which will involve subtle nuances and a good understanding of the source language.
+If you are travelling and need to understand the menu in a foreign language then Google Translate can be a lifesaver, but it’s a different situation when your clients need to translate important confidential or creative documents, which will involve subtle nuances and a good understanding of the source language.
 If the materials involve legal contracts, financial reports, compliance training materials, health-related documents, pharmaceutical drug trials or global branding videos, Google Translate is unlikely to be the right tool for your business.

 It is important to observe that companies may think it’s more cost-effective to avoid using a translation company and take advantage of the free service instead, oblivious to the fact that Google collects all of the translated data.
 This is especially dangerous when key confidential information is involved.